murchandamus/bips/bip-update-process.md

 ##### Process BIPs

-A Process BIP may change status from Proposed to Active when it achieves rough consensus on the mailing list.
+A Process BIP may change status from Proposed to Deployed when it achieves rough consensus on the mailing list.
 Such a proposal is said to have rough consensus if it has been open to discussion on the development mailing list for at least one month, and no person maintains any unaddressed substantiated objections to it.
 Addressed or obstructive objections may be ignored/overruled by general agreement that they have been sufficiently addressed, but clear reasoning must be given in such circumstances.
-Active Process BIPs may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.[^living-documents]
+Deployed Process BIPs may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.[^living-documents]

 #### Closed[^closed]